 ARTICLE: ADAPTING WORKOUTS & STAYING MOTIVATED WHEN INJURED, PREGNANT OR UNWELL

 Being injury free and feeling one hundred percent fit and well are of course the optimum conditions we all want to train under!
-That way we can give it our all with no stress about causing any further injury or illness.
-In the case of pregnancy, we want to make sure the training is safe for both mum and baby.
-However, under these conditions there is a tendency to give up on training entirely, partly because we are unsure about what to do and partly because we lose a little motivation.
-So how do we adapt our workouts and stay motivated when our performance and results are compromised.
+That way we can give it our all with no stress about causing any further injury or illness, but unfortunately that is not always possible.
+Sometimes we need to adapt our training due to injury, illness or even pregnancy.
+Under these conditions there is a tendency to give up on training entirely, partly because we are unsure about what to do and partly because we lose our motivation.
+So how do we adapt our workouts and stay motivated when our performance and results are compromised?

 I will say it is not easy!
 Thankfully, I have only experienced injury once after the Dublin marathon, when I hurt my quad, but it was incredibly frustrating.
 I was on a real high from finishing my marathon and, whilst a little jaded with running, I was keen to get back to my strength and conditioning training and looking forward to making this a priority again as I reduced my miles on the road.
 However, I was too over zealous and after just 3 days rest I got back to full training and hurt my quad.
 I went from feeling on top of my game to barely being able to put weight on my leg, there is nothing more demoralising.
 I took a few days of complete rest, which was well needed, and had a think about how I was going to approach the next few weeks.
 This is the other issue with injury, the healing time can be very varied and you have to mentally prepare to be out for at least a few weeks.
 Luckily, I was only out about 2-3 weeks and I think the healing process was definitely aided by the fact that I did completely rest the leg.
 Not wanting to give up training though, I focused on my core, arms and hamstrings.
 The good news is that no matter the injury, you will always be able to work around it.
 Perhaps, if you are unsure how to do this, you may want to seek professional advice from an experienced personal trainer that will help you.